AlexandreDdaCosta/olympus/README.md

 attempting to push code to a Github repository.
 * The last two lines are a safety feature needed due to a vulnerability in ssh-agent known as *agent hijacking*.
-In general, it's good practice not to automatically allow agent forwarding unless you are *VERY SURE* that the remote server can be trusted.
+In general, it's good practice not to automatically allow agent forwarding unless you are **VERY SURE** that the remote server can be trusted.

-Notice that, for this procedure to work, the user's **origin** server must be running *ssh-agent*.
+Notice that, for this procedure to work, the user's **origin** server **MUST** be running *ssh-agent*.
 It's common for a modern operating system to automatically start ssh-agent when a user opens a shell window from a GUI interface.
 On the first ssh attempt, ssh-agent will ask for and save the passphrase associated with the ssh key pair.
-This passphrase entry typically lasts at least so long as the user is logged into the origin server.
+This passphrase entry typically lasts at least as long as the user is logged into the origin server.

 This initial set-up needs to be done only once.
 But, in order to push code to Github, there are a few more set-up steps.

 ### Create bare repository on Github

+* A one-time operation when adding an olympus repository to Github.
 * Navigate to the [Create a new repository page](https://github.com/new) after account log-in.
 * Under **Repository name**, enter "olympus".